kawamanza/willjs/README.md

 ## Sequential Processors

+This feature is available for plugin development and for advanced usage.

     var shouldWaitForCallback = true;                          // just for this example will.addProcessor("processorName", function (param1, param2) {
         var processor = this;